nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `delete INDEX [MORE_INDEXES]`

 - Deletes the student(s) at the specified `INDEX(ES)`.
-- The `INDEX(ES)` refers to the index numbers shown in the Student's Details panel (bottom left section of the display).
+- The `INDEX(ES)` refers to the index numbers shown in the Student List (bottom left section of the display).
-- The `INDEX(ES)` must be a positive integer within the size of the displayed student list. e.g., `1, 2, 3, ...`.
+- The `INDEX(ES)` must be a positive integer within the size of the Student List. e.g., `1, 2, 3, ...`.

 Examples:
-- `list` followed by `delete 1 2` deletes the 1st and 2nd student in the Student's Details panel.
+- `list` followed by `delete 1 2` deletes the 1st and 2nd student in the Student List.
-- `find Betsy` followed by `delete 1` deletes the 1st student in the Student's Details panel.
+- `find Betsy` followed by `delete 1` deletes the 1st student in the Student List.

 <div markdown="span" class="alert alert-success">💡 **Tip:** Deleting a student by mistake can be reversed by
 <a href="#undo-the-last-command-undo">undo</a> command!